andrewretherford/space-battle/README.md

 - Distribute medals and power ups to the player depending on points

+- Build a browser interface for your game

 ## Cheat codes &#x2B06; &#x2197; &#x27A1;

 **These are suggestions, not answers**